 Graduates from the course have a very high rates of employment.
 This is assisted by the strong reputation of the course and the integration of a Professional Employability module.
-This module provides meaningful work experience and assistance from leading industry professionals in developing strong CV’s, personal statements for job applications and the knowledge and aptitudes required for the job application process.
+This module aims to provide meaningful work experience and assistance from leading industry professionals in developing strong CV’s, personal statements for job applications and the knowledge and aptitudes required for the job application process.

 Opportunities for further study include the MSc Occupational Safety, Health and Wellbeing and Masters of Applied Public Health, as well as a number of research studentships

 GCSE: Five GCSEs at Grade C / 4 or above to include English Language / Welsh First Language, Mathematics / Mathematics – Numeracy and Science.

 English Language Requirement: Academic IELTS 6.0 overall with at least 5.5 in all elements, or equivalent.

 A level subjects: Minimum three A levels to include grades CC.
 Welsh Baccalaureate – Advanced Skills Challenge Certificate considered as a third subject.

 BTEC National / Cambridge Technical Extended Diploma: MMM-DMM.